 It’s widely accepted that lender & Realtor influence on appraisers at the local level was one of the three primary causes of the 2008 financial crisis.
-This influence eventually led to inflated appraisal values and not-so-neutral relationships between appraisers and those who stood to gain from their “unbiased” opinions.
+This influence eventually led to inflated appraisal values and ‘not-so-neutral’ relationships between appraisers and those who stood to gain from their “unbiased” opinions.
+Legislation passed in 2009 led to AMCs stepping in as the to fix the problem- ensuring qualified appraisers do business in their area of expertise without having to interact with interested parties.

-Procedurally, it the appraisal process looks like this:
+Procedurally, the process looks like this:

 • Lender orders the appraisal.